PiotrZakrzewski/merge-chance/README.md

 python score.py org_repo.csv --outsiders
 ```
 ## What is in the other directories?
-- exploration contains a simple analysis of one repository
+- `web` merge-chance.info code
-- gh-rest-api contains my old script for fetching the same data with REST-api (slooow)
+- `exploration` contains a simple analysis of one repository
-- gcp, Cloud Run Images for running the ETL process in the Cloud (Cloud Run -> Big Query)
+- `gh-rest-api` contains my old script for fetching the same data with REST-api (slooow)